Autumn Quarter '16

 (Note: I will this plan as I learn more about you and about the kinds of challenge the material will present.

 Be sure to update yourself regularly as to reading and writing assignments; the most up-to-date information will always be on the Assignments and Updates page.

-Week 1 (Sept 25): Introduction: Course overview, and an intro to why language study can help you become a strong reader of poetry.
+Week 1 (Sept 25): Introduction: Course overview, and an intro to why language study can help you become a strong reader of English.

-Week 2 (Sept 30): Intro to the sounds of English, and to the sounds of poetry.
+Week 2 (Sept 30): Intro to the sentences of English, and to the sounds of sentences.

 Week 5 (Oct 21)): Review and Midterm: Part 1.